stellaselena/pg6300-quiz-exam/README.md

 |webpack-dev-middleware	| Webpack middleware support
 |webpack-hot-middleware	| webpack hot reloading

-These are some of the main dependencies, in addition to some other useful libraries.
+These are some of the main dependencies used for this project, in addition to some other useful libraries.

-#### Boilerplate used
+#### Boilerplate
 Boilerplate for React + Redux, with Babel, hot reloading and linting adapted from https://github.com/coryhouse/pluralsight-redux-starter.